commaai/laika/README.md

 ```
 python setup.py install
 ```
 Then you should be able to run the tests and the notebooks.
 Note that if numpy is not compiled laika will be much slower.
+The notebooks can be opened by running `jupyter notebook` and then navigating to the desired .ipynb file.

 ## Useful GNSS references
 - [Comphrensive handbook of all things GNSS](https://www.springer.com/us/book/9783319429267)